Understanding Percentages: What Is 20% of 4?

 - Shopping and Discounts: Imagine an item costs $4.00 and is marked 20% off.
 The discount amount is 20% of $4.00, which is $0.80.
 The new sale price would be $4.00 - $0.80 = $3.20.
 This simple calculation tells you exactly how much you will save.

 - Nutrition and Scaling Recipes: A recipe for 4 servings requires 20% of a cup of a particular spice.
 To find the exact amount, you calculate 20% of 1 cup, which is 0.20 cups.
-On the flip side, if the recipe were scaled to serve 4 people and the total ingredient needed for 4 was in question from a percentage-based formula, the same math applies.
-To give you an idea, if a nutritional guideline states that 20% of your daily intake of a vitamin is 4 micrograms, then 100% (the full daily intake) would be 4 ÷ 0.20 = 20 micrograms.
+Still, if the recipe were scaled to serve 4 people and the total ingredient needed for 4 was in question from a percentage-based formula, the same math applies.
+Here's a good example: if a nutritional guideline states that 20% of your daily intake of a vitamin is 4 micrograms, then 100% (the full daily intake) would be 4 ÷ 0.20 = 20 micrograms.

 - Data Analysis and Statistics: If a survey of 4 people finds that 20% prefer a certain option, that means exactly 0.8 people.
 While you can't have a fraction of a person in the final count, this decimal result is crucial for extrapolating to larger populations.
 It tells you the proportion (1 out of every 5 people) so you can predict that in a group of 100 people, approximately 20 would hold that preference.